leobrod44/Smartess/smartessweb/README.md

 ### NOTE
 - There are 2 section.
-The first section will explain how to setup your environment.
-The second section will tell you about how to run the API.
+The first section will explain how to setup your environment when using for the first time.
+The second section will tell you about how to run web for development.

 ### One-time Instructions: